Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Indianapolis has played 10 games, with six wins against the spread.

-- The Colts covered the spread in their only game when underdogs by 7 points or more.
+- The Colts have been underdogs by 7 points or more once this year and covered the spread.

-- Indianapolis' games this year have hit the over six times in 10 opportunities (60%).
+- Indianapolis' games this year have hit the over on six of 10 set point totals (60%).

 - This season the Colts have 10 turnovers, 14 fewer than the Bills have takeaways (24).